Skip to main content

 • "The 'Hydrogen Economy' will produce totally clean energy from the most plentiful resource in the universe, hydrogen."

-• "The oil in the Arctic National Wildlife Refuge will free the US from oil imports."
+• "The oil in the Arctic National Wildlife Refuge and offshore drilling will free the US from oil imports."

 • "We all need to drive hybrids."